 Integrate Facebook plugins on your website and blogs.
 This small tip can go a long way in increasing brand awareness.

-You may like them or hate them, but you definitely cannot ignore them.
+You may like or hate them, but you definitely cannot ignore them.
 Facebook ads can be quite effective in promoting your business.
 While creating your Facebook ad, you need to decide your objective for the ad.
-Facebook will give you options like website conversion, app installs, Facebook page engagement, and so on.
-Hence you need to know what your ad aims at.
+Facebook will give you options like website conversion, app installs, page engagement, etc. Hence you need to know what your ad aims at.

 Use boosted posts

-If you want your ads to have a wider reach, use boosted ads.
-With a relatively small investment, this feature seems to have delivered quite impressive results.
+If your ads have a wider reach, use boosted ads.
+With a relatively small investment, this feature has delivered impressive results.

 Facebook ads are not a one-shot way to success.
 It is all about trial and error.
 Don’t be afraid to experiment.
-Experiment with a different content, different audiences and different places even till you know what works for you and what doesn’t
+Experiment with different content, different audiences, and different places even till you know what works for you and what doesn’t

 Use this feature of Facebook to provide various sneak peeks to your customers and audiences about the behind-the-scenes of your business.
 Create polls, and ask fun questions.
-This is a nice place to have some fun and casual engagement.
+This is an excellent place to have some fun and casual engagement.